Parlia is an encyclopaedia of opinion; we want to map all relevant and important arguments about everything.

 For instance, for the Argument that Pelé won two World Cups and has not failed a score in the last two years, the premises would be:

 [P1] World Cup wins are the ultimate arbiter of footballing talent.

 [P2] Pelé has won more World Cups than any other footballer.

 Counter Premises cast doubt on the Premises.
 These should also be displayed on individual lines in the format [Rejecting P1], [Rejecting P2], etc. Not every Premise needs a Counter Premise.
 The Counter Premise needs only to demonstrate the point at which the Argument and Counter Argument diverge.

 In the Pelé example, the Counter Premise would simply be:

-[Rejecting P1] World Cup wins is not the ultimate arbiter of footballing talent.
+[Rejecting P1] World Cup wins are not the ultimate arbiter of footballing talent.

 Non-public individuals (for instance, your Uncle Ernie or a random Twitter user) should not be considered Proponents.

 With the exception of important Op-Ed writers, most journalists would not count as Proponents.
-Their work should be included in the “In the Wild” section.
+Their work should be included as a reference or in total in the “In the Wild” section.

 In the Wild is a link library of examples of the Argument in question being made elsewhere (web, radio, print, TV, etc).
 Unless your Uncle Ernie is the foremost expert on the subject, we’d expect to find mainstream, public sources linked here, rather than his blog.